sdetweil/MMM-Config/README.md

 		"removeStartTags":{"type":"string","enum":["title","description","both"]}

-		the first entry in the enum[] list will be the default value (selected if no value found in the current config.js)
+		otherwise the first entry in the enum[] list will be the default value (selected if no value found in the current config.js)

 5. ### sometimes none of the the choices seem to work, for  example the compliments module